JonathanDLTran/JonathanDLTran/README.md

  - 🌱 I’m currently reading through and doing the exercises on lattices in Chapter 4 of Static Program Analysis.
  - 🌱 I’m currently learning the basics of formal verification by working through Volume I of Software Foundations.
+ - 🔭 I’m currently working on understanding better dead code elimination via the mark and sweep method.

 <!--
 **JonathanDLTran/JonathanDLTran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.